dichaelen/ContainersOnAzure_IntroLab/README.md

 If all goes well, you should see the application running on localhost:8080, see below:
 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/localrun.png)

-Now you can navigate to localhost:8080/swagger and test the api.
+Now you can navigate to localhost:8080/swagger and test the api (use Chrome or Firefox).
 Select the 'POST' /order/ section, select the button "Try it out" and enter some values in the json provided and select "Execute", see below:
 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/swagger.png)

 If the request succeeded, you will get a CosmosDB Id returned for the order you have just placed, see below: